livekit/components-js/packages/react/etc/components-react.api.md

 //
 // src/context/layout-context.ts:10:3 - (ae-forgotten-export) The symbol "PinContextType" needs to be exported by the entry point index.docs.d.ts
 // src/context/layout-context.ts:11:3 - (ae-forgotten-export) The symbol "WidgetContextType" needs to be exported by the entry point index.docs.d.ts
+// src/hooks/useRpc.ts:95:25 - (ae-forgotten-export) The symbol "json" needs to be exported by the entry point index.docs.d.ts
+// src/hooks/useRpc.ts:95:25 - (ae-forgotten-export) The symbol "raw" needs to be exported by the entry point index.docs.d.ts
+// src/hooks/useRpc.ts:95:25 - (ae-forgotten-export) The symbol "custom" needs to be exported by the entry point index.docs.d.ts

 // (No @packageDocumentation comment for this package)